When is BoJack Horseman season 6 released on Netflix? Cast, plot and trailer

-Netflix’s acclaimed Hollywood satire BoJack Horseman is returning for a sixth and ultimate season.
+Netflix’s acclaimed Hollywood satire BoJack Horseman is returning for a sixth and remaining season.

 This implies we’ll be reunited with the present’s anti-hero: an alcoholic, washed-up actor who simply so occurs to be an anthropomorphic horse.